RachWalm/spelling-game/README.md

 My family - Pat Walmsley and Sarah Walmsley have tested the site on their personal devices and given very useful feedback.

-Children testers - Ben Cowking and Storm Cowking who have given me a great deal of insight into thier perspective.
+Children testers - Ben Cowking and Storm Cowking who have given me a great deal of insight into their perspective.

 My Partner - Ian Harris who has been extremely supportive while I have been working on this project.